Updated 28 July 2021.

 Group Activity while at Hospitalfield

-After 17 May, when residencies begin, all of Scotland is due to be at Level 2 Government restrictions.
+All of Scotland is at Level 0 Government restrictions.
 All Group Activity must follow the socialising activity that is set out by Scottish Government.

 - you can meet socially in groups of up to:

-- 4 adults from 2 households in your home or theirs – and can stay overnight
+- of up to 8 people from 4 households in your home or theirs – and can stay overnight

-- 6 adults from 3 households in an indoor public place like a café, pub or restaurant
+- of up to 10 people from 4 households in an indoor public place like a café, pub or restaurant.
+Hospitality settings will be required to close at midnight

-Hospitalfield will set up optional activity based on these guidelines where the residents may meet outside.
+Hospitalfield will set up optional activity based on these guidelines.

 Mutual Care and Understanding